 1. Always begin with a preliminary waste audit to categorize and quantify your waste

-Step one of building a successful waste management program for any industry begins with identifying and categorizing the types and quantity of waste produced by every department of your organization.
-Use a map of your retail space and surrounding grounds to identify key areas (i.e. entrances, bathrooms, checkouts, private offices, warehouse, etc.) and begin to identify what types of waste is being generated in each area.
+The first step in building a successful program is to identify the types and quantities of waste generated by each part of your business.
+Use a map of your retail space (including all relevant zones: entrances, bathrooms, checkouts, offices, warehouse, etc.) and identify the waste types produced in each area.

-Performing a preliminary waste audit will give you a better understanding of the current state of waste in your store so that you can pinpoint specific areas for improvement to optimize your waste management program.
+A preliminary waste audit gives you clearer insight into the current state of waste in your store—letting you detect specific areas for improvement and optimize your waste-management strategy.

 Learn how to perform a waste audit here.

-A Green Team can be a small group of employees whose combined goal is to educate, empower and inspire fellow staff and customers to establish and promote sustainable practices within your organization.
-Every new initiative needs a full launch campaign and a group of influencers that will help build the momentum of your program.
+A Green Team is a small group of employees whose goal is to educate, empower, and inspire both staff and customers toward sustainable practices.
+Every new initiative needs a launch campaign and influencers who build momentum across the organisation.

-• Cut down on eCommerce packaging: Nearly every retail operation has an online component of some sort, which means shipping materials are included in their waste footprint.
+• Reduce eCommerce packaging: Nearly every retail operation has an online component, which means shipping materials contribute to your waste footprint.
 According to Capital One, an estimated 356 billion packages were shipped worldwide in 2023.
 It’s not always possible, depending on your product, but always be cognizant of how you can reduce the amount of packaging your products use.
 Here’s a list of some great sustainable packaging options.

-• Institute a take-back program!
-A take-back program involves a retailer taking back their products from the consumer.
-Customers are usually quite happy to find someone willing to take their used products, so much so that finding somewhere to legally return it serves as its own reward.
+• Institute a take-back program: For example, accept used products back from customers.
+This often delights customers and helps close the loop.
 Best Buy has implemented a program where customers can trade-in a working device and receive an in-store gift card, as well as offering in-store recycling for batteries and other electronic devices!

 • Other entrepreneurs are opening outlets boasting zero waste.
 Lauren Singer, author of the blog “Trash is for Tossers” has set up Package Free Shop, which ships using packaging that is 100% recyclable and 100% compostable.